ioTardis/movie-chooser/README.md

 - Possibility to edit list in the program
 - Change the format of a storage
 - Retrieve data about movie with API and don't store it locally
+- Display a clickable link to get to the movie
+- Update searching system.
+Case insensitive, only with name or surname

 ### List format
 ```